willhk10/Engineering_4_Notebook/README.md

 ---
 # ***Pi LED Blink***
 ### Description
-In this assingment, I had to learn how to use the Pi T-Cobbler, along with reassociating myself with all of the wiring.
+In this assignment, I had to learn how to use the Pi T-Cobbler, along with reassociating myself with all of the wiring.
 This included LEDs, resistors, etc.
 ### Wiring // Evidence
 <img src="https://github.com/willhk10/Engineering_4_Notebook/blob/main/Pictures/blinkygif.gif" alt="alt text" width="500" height="500">